compoundingeffects/bigpictureschool/business_studies.md

 ## Strategic Thinking and Competitive Dynamics

-Business Studies addresses how organizations position themselves relative to competitors and adapt to changing environments.
+Business studies addresses how organizations position themselves relative to competitors and adapt to changing environments.
 This involves analyzing market structures, competitive advantages, and long-term planning.
 The field acknowledges that businesses operate within ecosystems where success depends on understanding and responding to external forces.

 ## Interdisciplinary Integration